State Management Tutorial¶

 var state = new KernelArguments { ["input"] = input };

-var result = await graph.ExecuteAsync(state);
+var result = await graph.ExecuteAsync(kernel, state);

 }